Upgrading Node-RED

 We also have a

 # What's next?

 Our regular release cycle puts the next release on Thursday 12th May.
 We will be building on features in the last few releases around managing your projects and using templates, we're also setting the foundations of our work to manage Node-RED on your own devices running at the Edge.

-For more information, check out the announcement blog post, or join the waiting list here:
+For more information, check out the announcement blog post.

 You can also sign up to our general mailing list below if you want to hear more about the work we're doing.